javiverdu/Keensy/README.md

 Keensy is a 3d printed 75% mechanical keyboard that uses KMK firmware.
 The goal of this project is to create a cheap keyboard that feels like a high-end one.

-### Note: At this moment the keyboard has ISO layout, ANSI layout coming soon.
+### Note: There are 4 variables of plates but only the 3d printed PCB works with the default ISO layout.
+If you want to make yours you can look [here](https://github.com/50an6xy06r6n/hotswap_pcb_generator)

 # Main features
 - usb-c connector